Flushing International High School (25Q263)

 About

-We serve recent immigrants who are both new to the United States and new learners of English.
-Teachers and students work in teams and teachers know their students well.
-Teams of teachers integrate interdisciplinary curriculum in which students work on projects that connect ideas from different classes.
-Both native language and English language development are supported across content areas.
-Students present graduation-level portfolio tasks as a requirement for graduation.
-Our program is designed to help immigrant students succeed in college and the world of work.
+Flushing International High School is a small school that caters to recent immigrants who are new to the United States and are in the process of learning English.
+The school operates on a team-based approach where teachers and students collaborate to working on interdisciplinary student projects.
+They provide support for both native language and English language development across all subjects.
+To graduate, students must complete graduation-level portfolio tasks.
+The program is designed to prepare immigrant students for success in college and the workforce.
+The school is part of the Career Readiness and Modern Youth Apprenticeship (CRMYA) program, which aims to support career readiness for all students.
+Beginning in 10th grade, students also have the opportunity to take college courses and participate in internships to explore careers of interest.
 We are part of the Career Readiness and Modern Youth Apprenticeship (CRMYA) pilot, which helps us support career readiness for all our students.
 We have courses that help our ninth and tenth graders explore their career interests and develop readiness skills.
 Our students can apply for apprenticeships in tech, finance, and business, which allows them to earn and learn while in high school.

 Teachers with more than 3 years of experience: 87%

-Academic Highlights: Performance-Based Assessment Tasks (PBATs), Career Readiness & Modern Youth Apprenticeship (CRMYA) School
+Academic Highlights: College Courses Available, Performance-Based Assessment Tasks (PBATs), Career Readiness & Modern Youth Apprenticeship (CRMYA) School, Project Based Learning, Advanced Placement Courses Available

-Other Features: College Trips, Community School, CRMYA School, Extended Day Program, Internships Available, Online Grading System, Orientation, Summer Internships, Weekend Programs
+Other Features: 10th Grade Seats Available, College Trips, Community School, CRMYA School, Expert College and Career Advisor On Staff, Extended Day Program, Financial Literacy Coursework, Internships Available, Online Grading System, Orientation, Paid Apprenticeships, Paid Internships, Summer Internships, Weekend Programs

 School Features: